firebase/functions-samples/quickstarts/time-server/README.md

 ### 1. Clone this repo

-Clone or download this repo and open the `http` directory.
+Clone or download this repo and open the `quickstarts/time-server` directory.

 ### 2. Create a Firebase project and configure the quickstart